pratapsolanki/Android-Clean-Architecture-MVVM-Hilt/README.md

 ## What is Clean Architecture?

+Clean architecture is a category of software design pattern for software architecture that follows the concepts of clean code and implements [SOLID principles](https://codersee.com/solid-principles-with-kotlin-examples/)

+It’s essentially a collection of best practice design principles that help you keep business logic, or domain logic, together and minimize the dependencies within the system.

 Clean architecture is a method of software development in which you should be able to identify what a program performs merely by looking at its source code.
 Robert C. Martin, also known as Uncle Bob, came up with the Clean Architecture concept in the year 2012.

 ![alt tag](https://github.com/jbsolutions2008/Medium_Clone_Conduit/blob/pratap/results/clean_architecture_software.jpg)